Tag Archive for: mental health

 There are many behavioral health treatments available for individuals experiencing PTSD or PTSD symptoms such as trauma-focused cognitive behavioral therapy and eye movement desensitization and reprocessing (EMDR).
 A behavioral health professional can help an individual process trauma in a healthy and effective way.
 There are also medication options to assist in alleviating symptoms.
 You and your behavioral health team can work together to decide which treatment will work best for you.
 NOAH has a team of medical and behavioral health professionals to support you on your journey to healing.

 • Sing these self-affirming messages to one of your favorite songs.
+Feel free to come up with your own self-affirming messages if none of these resonate with you.

 These short, positive statements benefit: